Titanium vs Stainless Steel: An In-Depth Comparison

 3. Which metal is more hypoallergenic?
 Titanium is more hypoallergenic, making it a popular choice for medical implants and skin-sensitive jewelry.

 5. Where can I find products made from these materials?
-Products made from titanium and stainless steel are widely available across industries, including aerospace, medical, construction, and consumer goods.
+Products from titanium and stainless steel are widely available across industries, including aerospace, medical, construction, and consumer goods.